neilkatin/lah-cert-positions-guide/source/operations-lead.md

 * Operation Lead generates all assignments for the incident response in accordance with the objectives established by the ARK Incident Commander.

-* Assist in setting up the ARK and the key supporting staff operations roles required: Communications Team, Check-In Team, Scribe, Staging Team, Logistic Lead, IT Team and Medical TeaLeadm as soon as needed.
+* Assist in setting up the ARK and the key supporting staff operations roles required:
+Communications Team, Check-In Team, Scribe, Staging Team, Logistic Lead, IT Team and Medical TeaLeadm as soon as needed.

-* Set up ARK Organizational Chart outside in front of ARK adjacent to the bollard, using metal A frame and place names and phone numbers in proper command positions.
+* Set up ARK Organizational Chart; distribute copies of the org chart to your leadership team

 * Periodically review the Status Board.